 <div style="background-color: #0066cc; font-size: 24px;">Welcome!</div>

 Email clients don’t trust you.
-They assume you’re trying to break their interface or steal user data, so they strip out anything that looks remotely dangerous.
-Sometimes they strip out things that aren’t dangerous at all, just because they feel like it.
+They assume you’re trying to break their interface or steal user data, so they strip out anything that looks potentially dangerous.
+Sometimes they strip out things that aren’t dangerous at all – because a parser decided it didn’t like your syntax that day.

 - Background images (without VML hacks)